facebook/facebook-java-business-sdk/README.md

       List<APIResponse> responses = batch.execute();
       // responses contains the result of each API call in order.
 However, if the API calls have dependency, then some result could be null.

+### Error Handling
+Currently all the errors are wrapped in ``APIException``.
+The error message can be obtained with getMessage(), which returns a json string of the error code and details.
+We have plan to improve this by adding more details and providing convenient function to get the error code.